chrisdev/wagtail-cookiecutter-foundation/README.rst

 The default Admin username is *admin* and The default Admin password is *admin123*

-The make command available for development are discussed in more detail  below. virtualenv
+The make command available for development are discussed in more detail below.

+virtualenv
 """""""""""
 Create the virtualenv for the project. ::

   make virtualenv

-The virtualenvironment is located in your project's ``venv`` directory.
+The virtual environment is located in your project's ``venv`` directory.

 requirements
 """""""""""""